 If the considerations of Russell and Eddington are true, physicalism can merely solve the easy problem of consciousness—insofar the reduction of consciousness to physical explanation has a sufficient epistemological precondition to be true.
 If the reductive explanation of consciousness turns out to be insufficient in the epistemological considerations, then physicalism fails to solve the easy problem of consciousness.
 Physicalism, therefore, in its utmost possibility for being true, has not yet been able to address the hard problem of consciousness.
 It has solely been able to explain how consciousness works.

 On the other hand, the conceivability argument is related to a metaphysical possibility.
-According to this argument, we can coherently imagine that there are creatures, say, in a parallel universe which are physically identical to us.
+According to this argument, we can coherently imagine that there are creatures, say, in a parallel universe that are physically identical to us.
 There is a part, however, differentiating them from us: that they have no consciousness.
 They are the so-called zombies.
 Even though zombies do not exist in our universe, we nevertheless can imagine them without encountering logical contradictions.

 From the conceivability of zombies, this argument draws a metaphysical conclusion that zombies—even though they do not exist in our natural world—are metaphysically possible things.
 If the world of zombies which are physically identical to our world might exist without consciousness, the nature of consciousness is necessarily non-physical.
 In other words, the world of zombies is a creature that God has not yet finished.
-Having created all the physical components of the world of zombies, God forgot or got tired of further working to create a consciousness for such world.
+Having created all the physical components of the world of zombies, God forgot or got tired of further working to create a consciousness for such a world.
 The world of zombies, therefore, is physically identical to us, but minus consciousness.

 We can set forth those three mentioned arguments in a syllogism as follows[iii]: